 Walking is one of the easiest and most accessible ways to get fit – and offers an excellent way to enjoy a holiday with friends or family.

-If you are keen to book a walking holiday in 2017, the New Year is a great time to pledge to get a little fitter and enjoy more walking.
+If you are keen to book a walking holiday, or have a long distance trail planned, pledge to get a little fitter and enjoy more walking.
 Here we bring you a guide to getting fitter for a walking holiday in 2017.

 Walking has a number of physical benefits including improved cardiovascular and muscular health, as well as weight loss.
 Walking has also been shown to reduce the chances of depression and to fight dementia.

 In the long winter days, especially at the start of the year in the UK and northern Europe, walking can be a great way to boost feel-good hormones.
 Even just 20 to 30 minutes of daylight while walking can be a huge mood improver.
 As we move into spring and summer, the lighter nights are a natural motivator to get out there!